vitinruas/signup-express-api-ts-tdd-clean-architecture/README.md

 3. There is already default a URI;
 4. (if you want, optional): src/main/config/env.ts is where you must put your MongoDB URI;
 5. Run in your Terminal or CMD: [npm start] to run the API;
-6. You can use a GUI Client (Web, Mobile and others...), Postman or any Client to test that project;
+6. You can use a GUI Client (Web, Mobile and others...), Postman or any Client to test that project.

 > ### PT-BR: Para executar a API